 Stomach 12 Quepen, is above and at the midpoint of the collarbone.
 It meets here all the other Yang channels save the Bladder channel and this point is very useful for treating all sorts of conditions when Yang is slightly out of control, including respiratory and some digestive conditions.
 It also helps with mobility of the arm.

 The points down to the nipple (which in Chinese acupuncture, is ‘contra-indicated’ to needling – a consideration lost on many body jewellery wearers, see box below) are really useful for helping to clear the chest, for example in respiratory infections, cough, chest phlegm and asthma.

 Ruzhong, Stomach 17, is at the centre of the nipple.
 In Chinese medicine it is contraindicated for acupuncture, meaning that we never needle it.
 We use it as a reference point for marking out distances and finding other points.

 Anyone suffering from asthma and difficulty catching their breath will recognise the good effects these points can have on the mind.
-These - and other - points help not just to clear the tension and ease the breathing but also to calm the spirit.
+These – and other – points help not just to clear the tension and ease the breathing but to calm the spirit.

 In effect, they help to descend Qi.

 Some of these points can also be useful to promote health in the breasts and milk-flow when breast-feeding.

 After descending over the chest it continues in the upper abdomen down beside the mid-line to Stomach 25, at the level of the umbilicus.